 As such, it can then serve such information to the people searching so they will continue to come back and not scuttle off to a competitor’s search engine.

-And it’s the relevance element that means I’m effectively starting a 100m race against domains like lifecoach.com and lifecoaching.com with them in fancy sneakers and me wearing clown shoes.
+And it’s the relevance element that means I was effectively starting a 100m race against domains like lifecoach.com and lifecoaching.com with them in fancy sneakers and me wearing clown shoes.

-Even though I beat both those domains on almost every other significant metric, my domain name will never be as relevant to Google.
+Even though until I stopped trying in 2017 A Daring Adventure beat both those domains on almost every other significant metric, that domain name would never have been as relevant to Google.

 If you type in ‘life coach’ and Google spots a domain called lifecoach.com it squeals with delight and then yells ‘winner, winner, chicken dinner’….probably.